CADSpotting: Robust Panoptic Symbol Spotting on Large-Scale CAD Drawings

 Teaser

-Our CADSpotting accurately identifies and segments symbols in CAD drawings, thereby enhancing the efficiency of tasks such as 3D interior modeling.
-The approach employs a dense point sampling method within a unified point cloud processing model to improve primitive feature representation.
-Additionally, a Sliding Window Aggregation technique is incorporated during inference to facilitate panoptic symbol spotting in large-scale CAD drawings.
+CADSpotting accurately identifies and segments symbols in CAD drawings, facilitating tasks like 3D interior modeling.
+It uses dense point sampling within a unified point cloud model to learn robust primitive features, and integrates Sliding Window Aggregation for efficient panoptic symbol spotting in large-scale drawings.
+The resulting semantic information enables automated parametric reconstruction of architectural 3D interiors.

 Abstract

-We introduce CADSpotting, an efficient method for panoptic symbol spotting in large-scale architectural CAD drawings.
-Existing approaches struggle with the diversity of symbols, scale variations, and overlapping elements in CAD designs.
-CADSpotting overcomes these challenges by representing each primitive with densely sampled points, described by essential attributes like coordinates and colors.
-Building upon a unified 3D point cloud model for joint semantic, instance, and panoptic segmentation, CADSpotting learns robust feature representations.
-To enable accurate segmentation in large, complex drawings, we further propose a novel Sliding Window Aggregation (SWA) technique, combining weighted voting and Non-Maximum Suppression (NMS).
-Moreover, we introduce a large-scale CAD dataset named LS-CAD to support our experiments.
-Each floorplan in LS-CAD has an average coverage of 1,000 m2 (versus 100m2 in the existing dataset), providing a valuable benchmark for symbol spotting research.
-Experimental results on FloorPlanCAD and LS-CAD datasets demonstrate that CADSpotting outperforms existing methods, showcasing its robustness and scalability for real-world CAD applications.
+We introduce CADSpotting, an effective method for panoptic symbol spotting in large-scale architectural CAD drawings.
+Existing approaches often struggle with symbol diversity, scale variations, and overlapping elements in CAD designs, and typically rely on additional features (e.g., primitive types or graphical layers) to improve performance.
+CADSpotting overcomes these challenges by representing primitives through densely sampled points with only coordinate attributes, using a unified 3D point cloud model for robust feature learning.
+To enable accurate segmentation in large drawings, we further propose a novel Sliding Window Aggregation (SWA) technique that combines weighted voting and Non-Maximum Suppression (NMS).
+Moreover, we introduce LS-CAD, a new large-scale dataset comprising 45 finely annotated floorplans, each covering approximately 1,000 2, significantly larger than prior benchmarks.
+LS-CAD will be publicly released to support future research.
+Experiments on FloorPlanCAD and LS-CAD demonstrate that CADSpotting significantly outperforms existing methods.
+We also showcase its practical value by enabling automated parametric 3D interior reconstruction directly from raw CAD inputs.

 Pipeline Overview